Azure-Samples/openai-end-to-end-baseline/README.md

   - If your application requires high availability and you favor using a managed online endpoint, it is recommended to extend this architecture by deploying multiple online endpoints behind a load balancer to improve resiliency.
 - A network-isolated, zone-redundant, highly available deployment in Azure App Service.

-The implementation will have you build and test a [Prompt flow](https://microsoft.github.io/promptflow/) in an [Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/how-to/prompt-flow) project and deploy the flow.
+The implementation will have you build and test a [prompt flow](https://microsoft.github.io/promptflow/) in an [Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/how-to/prompt-flow) project and deploy the flow.
 You'll be exposed to common generative AI chat application characteristics such as:

 - Creating prompts
 - Querying data stores for grounding data